peterstace/dauntless/README.md

 * Add assertions back in for main data structure.

+* Stdin reading routing in collect.go could use a lot of improvement.

 ### Known Bugs

 * Bisect past EOF is fatal.
 Noticed that the last line in the file was partial,